 Also the water in Jocassee may rise and fall by up to 4 feet thoughout the day and night.
 So keep that in mind too.

 I have pictures of each campsite below and a brief description of each one as well.
 But most of them have rocks you’ll have to navigate.
 Be prepared for this!

 Another consideration to keep in mind is the walk from the shoreline to your campsite.
 Sometimes it’s real short.
-Sometimes it’s real long.
-The higher the number of the campsite (like 12 & 13) means a longer walk .
+Sometimes it’s real long (+500ft).
+And most are shared with other campsites.

-The only times this was really annoying was when we were bringing up and down our stuff and gear.
+Really take this into consideration when it comes to how much stuff you are bringing.
 Climbing a steep hillside while carrying a heavy cooler packed with ice was difficult to say the least.

 Which campsite should you reserve?

 Devils Fork State Park finished renovating the Double Springs boat-in campground during May of 2020.
 During this time the campground was drastically expanded from 13 sites to 25.
 This included changing the layout and location of every campsite.
 If you visited in the past, the numbers of the campsites have changed.
 So keep that in mind.

 Can you switch your site once you get there?
 Absolutely not.
 You cannot switch sites and do not take someone else’s site.
 Most times the campground is completely booked through the weekend.
 Respect the rules and respect other people’s bookings.

 If you’re picky about your campsite I’d suggest either booking early to get the site you want or to camping somewhere else.